Character Witness Letter for Court (20 Examples + Tips)

 A character referee can be helpful not only to the court but also to the defendant.
 The referee can provide information about the defendant that would otherwise be dismissed or not considered during a court hearing.
 Information provided by the referee helps ensure that the court gets a glimpse of who the defendant is rather than just the crime that has been committed.
 A character witness letter is a tool that can be used to communicate these details.

-A well-written character witness letter allows the court to see things from the perspective of someone who knows the defendant well.
+A well-written letter allows the court to see things from the perspective of someone who knows the defendant well.
 Such a view can impact how the court moves forward with sentencing.
-This begs the question, what is a character witness letter?
+This begs the question, What is a character witness letter?
 What is its purpose?
 And how should it be written?
-This article explores these details to ensure that both defendant and the referee can fully utilize the character witness letter during court processes.
+This article explores these details to ensure that both the defendant and the referee can fully utilize the letter during court proceedings.

 Templates and Examples